lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 	anything there.

 ## Learning outcomes
-* Practice using pointers to create a linked list
+* Practice using pointers to create a linked list.
 * Practice using `malloc` and `free` to dynamically allocate and deallocate memory.
 * Write a menu-driven program.